sdss/datamodel/docs/sphinx/design.rst

 To design a new HDU in Python, use the `~datamodel.generate.datamodel.DataModel.design_hdu` method.
 The ``ext`` keyword argument is used to specify the kind of HDU, either `~astropy.io.fits.PrimaryHDU`, `~astropy.io.fits.ImageHDU`, and or `~astropy.io.fits.BinTableHDU`.
 Let's first create a new ImageHDU with the name ``SUMMARY`` and a header with three custom keys.
+We also optionally include a description for the HDU, which fills the ``description`` field in the YAML file.
 ::

     >>> # create the header rows, as a list of tuples